adamrutter/random-quotes/README.md

 ## Overview

 A small project built whilst learning JavaScript basics.
-It was inspired by the freeCodeCamp Random Quote Machine project and uses the Wikipedia API
+It was inspired by the freeCodeCamp Random Quote Machine project and uses the Wikipedia API.

 The project can be found [here](#).